 What do I need to have in order to go to the Black & White Ball?

 In order to attend the Black & White Ball, you must have a current FanimeCon badge and your clothing must adhere to the dress code.

-New for 2022: What is the Enhanced Mask Policy?
+For 2023: What is the Enhanced Mask Policy?

 For all Black & White Ball lessons and events, we will require a valveless high-filtration mask – NIOSH approved (N95 minimum) or equivalent (KN95/KF94).
 We will have a limited number available at the door, but please be prepared to bring your own.

-New for 2022: How do I stay hydrated if I’m required to wear my mask all the time while in the ballroom?
+For 2023: How do I stay hydrated if I’m required to wear my mask all the time while in the ballroom?

 Masks are required in the San Jose Ballroom for all Black & White Ball lessons and events.
 There will be a designated area just outside of the ballroom with seating where you can take your mask off for refreshment.
 We recommend planning on taking your breaks outside of the ballroom in this designated space.